This information is designed to help you give your child informed guidance about the scholarship application process at Curtin.

 This bonus is considered with the Curtin Excellence Scholarship.

 Students may only receive one scholarship offer in an offer round.
 If they qualify for two scholarships, they will be offered the scholarship of higher value.

 There are also a large range of scholarships available for students once they become a current Curtin student.
-These scholarships open in October each year and close in March.
+These scholarships open in October each year and close in March the following year.
 Further information about these scholarships can be found on the scholarships website.

-Offers for the Principal’s Recommendation Award are released on 23 December.
+Offers for the Principal’s Recommendation Award are released after main round course offers.

 The Principal’s Recommendation Award is funded through Curtin.
 Students who are nominated by their high school must meet the eligibility criteria in order to receive an offer for the Award.